8 Steps to Getting Better at the Bar Exam

 personal qualities not measured by the bar exam

-(Magicsheets and Approsheets can help you learn the material more efficiently and effectively.)
+For example, Magicsheets and Approsheets can help you learn the material more efficiently and effectively, when combined with repeated practice and feedback and other strategies I talk about.

 7) You are capable.

 We all start at different places, but we can also climb up using our own strengths.
-You have your own strengths.
+You have your unique strengths.
 You have the potential.

 The worst thing that could happen is that you never take the bar again.
-This actually sounds like the BEST thing to happen because you can leave this hellscape and begin anew.
+This could be the best thing to happen because you can leave this hellscape.

 But I also encourage you to do your best.
-I know it’s exhausting and concerning when the world is on fire.
-At least you won’t have regrets if you do your best.
+At least you won’t have regrets that way.
+I know it’s exhausting when the world is on fire.

 And you actually don’t want to be special.
 Get in, get the points, and get out.